contiv-experimental/demo/net/nomad.md

 ##Step 4: Create a network.

 If endpoint group has to be attached to a network - create policies and attach rules to the same. .
-Refer to the [docs] on steps to create policies.
+Refer to the [contiv docs] on steps to create policies.

 ```
 vagrant@netplugin-node1:netctl net create contiv-net -subnet="40.1.1.0/24"
 ```

-Step 5: Now that infrastructure is setup .
+##Step 5: Now that infrastructure is setup .
 Create a job file and schedule tasks

 ```
 nomad init
 ```

-This would create an example.nomad file that we have used to deploy containers in a network.
+This would create an example.nomad file that we will use to deploy containers in a network.
 Change the docker driver config in the file to specify a network containers need to be attached to.
 If the network has a policy group attached to it then the format is epgname.network.

 example.nomad
 ```